knobs-dials/pg_sizes/README.md

     Total size of databases: 6.4MB

  Where the last few columns are there to point out something like disk use versus apparent size - which is different mainly due to overheads and TOAST compression
- - SUM_SIZE is size on disk, AVG_SIZE is that divided by row count
+ - DISK_SIZE is space taken on disk (via pg_column_size), DISK_AVG is that divided by row count
- - SUM_OCTET is the total uncompressed size (only applies to some types), AVG_OCTETSIZE is that divided by row count
+ - DATA_SIZE is the total uncompressed size (via octet_length, only applies to some types), DATA_AVG is that divided by row count
- - COMPR is AVGSIZE/AVGOCTETSIZE
+ - COMPR is DISK_SIZE / DATA_SIZE

 # Options
     Usage: pg_sizes [options]